-While on campus, take note of the Young Author student books that will be on display, and peruse the Computer Programming Fair projects and Art Fair winners.
+While on campus, take note of the Young Author student books on display, and peruse the Computer Programming Fair projects and Art Fair winners.

 It’s an exciting time to be on campus and witness the amazing abilities of Challenger students!

-There will be no school on Memorial Day, Monday, May 30.
-On May 27, Kindergarten–Grade 8 students will participate in an assembly and hear selections from speeches to help students understand and appreciate the price millions of Americans have paid to preserve freedom and individual rights.
+There will be no school on Memorial Day, Monday, May 29.
+On May 26, kindergarten–grade 8 students will participate in an assembly and hear selections from speeches to help students understand and appreciate the price millions of Americans have paid to preserve freedom and individual rights.

-Because of his superior performance on the American Mathematics Competition 10 (AMC 10), Jerry Z received a Certificate of Distinction that also qualified him to compete in the American Invitational Mathematics Examination.
+Because of their superior performance on the American Mathematics Competition 10 (AMC 10) last fall, Andrew C. (Sunnyvale, CA), Joseph L. (Almaden, CA), and Kaitlin Y. (Middlefield, CA) received Certificates of Distinction that also qualified them to compete in the American Invitational Mathematics Examination.

-Fifth through eighth-grade students participated in the American Mathematics Competition 8 (AMC 8) test, and the following students received the Honor Roll of Distinction commendation for scoring in the top 1% of all AMC 8 test takers nation-wide, and eighth-grader Anna D. achieved a perfect score of 25!
+Fifth through eighth-grade students participated in the American Mathematics Competition 8 (AMC 8) test this spring, and the following students received the Honor Roll of Distinction commendation for scoring in the top 1% of all AMC 8 test takers nation-wide.

 Each year, Challenger fifth through eighth graders participate in the Daughters of the American Revolution American History Essay Contest (DAR).
 Essays are judged for historical accuracy, adherence to topic, organization of materials, interest, originality, spelling, grammar, punctuation, and neatness.